chris-wood/ietf100/notes.md

     - Client Hello tunneling in 0-RTT data
     - DNS record that specifies the SNI to use
         - DNS is not great since cached entries prevent the server from changing its private key at will

+Middlebox issues
+- Needed to prevent insecure fallback by malicious entities

+Rollout plan
+- Major implementations and servers should have -22 changes integrated in at most two weeks time and will report back

 # taps
 draft-trammell-taps-post-sockets-03: